amargedon/3commas-cyber-bots/README.md

                         directory to use for shared files between scripts -b BLACKLIST, --blacklist BLACKLIST
-                        local blacklist to use instead of 3Commas's
+                        local blacklist to use instead of 3Commas's -w WHITELIST, --whitelist WHITELIST
+                        local whitelist to use
 ```

 The blacklist file layout is one pair per line.